isabella232/deco-docs/fraction-values.md

 ## Fraction Value Storage

-Yield tokens typically do not store historical yield information on-chain, but historical fraction values are imperative to settling fixed maturity assets that were issued in the past at some future date.
+Yield tokens typically do not store historical yield information on-chain, but historical fraction values are imperative to settling fixed maturity assets that were issued in the past at some future timestamp.
 In Deco, the `frac` mapping stores fraction values captured at various timestamps by the Deco instance.
 A record of the last fraction value captured by the instance is kept as well by storing the latest capture timestamp in `latestFracTimestamp`.

 ```solidity
 mapping(uint256 => uint256) public frac; // frac timestamp => frac value [wad] ex: 0.85